GNK Dinamo Zagreb: Foundation of Građanski (1911–45)

 The club competed in the Mitropa Cup, the first European international club competition, on three occasions – in 1928, 1937 and 1940.
 In 1928, Građanski were knocked out in the two-legged quarterfinal by Viktoria Žižkov of Czechoslovakia with 4–8 on aggregate.
 Nine years later, Građanski exited early again after suffering a 1–6 aggregate loss to Genova 1893 FBC.
 In 1940, they beat the Hungarian side Újpest FC (5–0 on aggregate) in the quarterfinal, only to be defeated by Rapid Bucharest in the semifinal.
 Both legs ended without goals, so a playoff game in Subotica was held, which ended 1–1.
 Rapid progressed to the final on a coin toss, but the final game (against Ferencváros) was never played because of the outbreak of World War II.

 Having been invaded and occupied by the Nazi Germany in 1941, the Kingdom of Yugoslavia was dissolved and sports competitions in the nation were suspended.
 An exception to this was the Independent State of Croatia (NDH) which, as an Axis member, enjoyed peace and so the NDH continued to hold national competitions featuring prominent Croatian clubs.
 Four of these seasons were started (1941, 1941–42, 1942–43 and 1943–44) but only the second and third editions were finished, with Građanski winning the 1942–43 season.

-When the war ended in 1945, the club was disbanded by the new communist government (along with city rivals HAŠK and Concordia Zagreb) and its archives were destroyed in retribution for competing in the wartime fascist-sponsored football league.
+When the war ended in 1945, the club was disbanded by the new communist government (along with city rivals HAŠK and Concordia Zagreb) and its archives were destroyed in retribution for competing in the wartime football league.
 The club's last official game was a 2–2 draw against HAŠK on 10 April 1945, just before both clubs were disbanded.